BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 If Silo Members choose to Withdraw before the BR Pod Line has been fully repaid, they will face a haircut.
 The size of the haircut will be proportional to the amount of the BR Pod Line repaid.

 Example: You had `10,000 BDV` in the Silo prior to the exploit.
-Beanstalk raises the full `$76M` target in exchange for `250M` Pods.
+Beanstalk raises $76M in exchange for `250M Pods`.
 Beanstalk Unpauses and performs normally.
-After some time, `100M` Pods from the BR Pod Line has become Harvestable.
+After some time, `100M Pods` from the BR Pod Line has become Harvestable.
 Withdrawing your Silo deposit at this point would yield `100/250 = 40% * 10,000 BDV = 4,000 BDV` of assets.
 The remaining assets are forfeited.

 > What happens to the rest of my assets when I Withdraw early?